davide95ca-950/Simulink_Prj/README.md

 4. Open the corresponding Simulink model (`Aeromobile2E.slx` or `Aeromobile2F.slx`) depending on the system type (LTI or non-LTI).
 5. Start the simulation in Simulink (**RUN**).
 6. Verify the results through the scopes embedded in the Simulink model.

+### Notes
+- Repository contains source models and scripts only; binaries are excluded.
+- Documentation is in English; block annotations may remain in Italian.

+### License
+MIT